ncecere/open_model_gateway/docs/user/guide.md

 1. Ask an administrator to invite you (either to a shared tenant or to create a personal account).
 2. Log in at `https://<gateway-host>/` (use **Continue with SSO** if your org enabled OIDC; otherwise use the local email/password form).
 3. Go to **API Keys** and create an API key for the tenant you want to use.
 Copy the secret immediately—keys are only shown once.
+The dialog lets you specify optional per-key budgets and RPM/TPM/parallel overrides; the UI displays the maximum allowed values based on your personal defaults or the selected tenant so you know the ceiling before issuing a key.

 Personal tenants are labelled **Personal** inside the UI and scoped to your user account only.